- Written by Dr.Mehmet Demircioglu

 How do I separate relaxers from dye, keratin, and perms?

 Patients often group all salon chemicals together.
 I separate them because the risks are not identical.
 A dye appointment raises questions about color processing, scalp sensitivity, and timing before or after healing.
-Hair dye before hair transplant covers the before surgery color question, while dye hair after hair transplant covers the restart side.
+If the question is color before surgery, hair dye before hair transplant belongs in that planning conversation.
+If the question is restart timing after healing, dye hair after hair transplant is the safer comparison.

-Keratin treatments and perms have their own timing and heat questions, so I link them separately through keratin and perm after hair transplant.
-Relaxers deserve a separate page because the patient concern is often scalp burning, breakage, traction overlap, and textured hair planning.
+Keratin treatments and perms have their own timing and heat questions after surgery, especially when heat, tension, or product contact is involved.
+Keratin and perm after hair transplant is a separate issue from relaxer timing, because relaxer planning is more often about scalp burning, breakage, traction overlap, and textured hair planning.

 Afro curly hair transplant planning is also related, but it is not the same topic.
 Curl pattern affects angle, graft handling, density illusion, and design.
 Relaxer timing affects whether the scalp is settled enough to examine and heal.